wdawson/okta.github.io/_source/_posts/2018-03-30-everything-you-need-to-know-about-the-twelve-factor-app.md

   - etc.
 - The next time your users log into your application, require them to connect twelve separate authentication factors to their account so that the next time they log they will be used

-One side-effect of implementing a twelve-factor app is that you'll definitely receive a lot of user support calls, but in my experience, offloading that to your support team will generally be fine.
+One side effect of implementing a twelve-factor app is that you'll definitely receive a lot of user support calls, but in my experience, offloading that to your support team will generally be fine.
 Since twelve-factor apps are increasingly common, your support team is most likely already familiar with helping users configure their twelve factors, sign in, etc.

 With that said, I hope you enjoyed this brief breakdown of the twelve-factor app and some in-depth information about how you can use it to make your sites more secure.